 There are several reasons we are working on a new Expenditure Plan for the half-cent transportation sales tax:

-- We’ve already delivered most of the major projects outlined in the current plan.
+- All but one of the major capital projects in the current plan are done or under construction.
 (See how investments have benefited San Franciscans over the years.)

-- Several programs dedicated to improvements like transit enhancements and buying new Muni buses and trains are running out of money.
+- Several programs have advanced funds to enable early benefits and are now running out of money.

-- Sales tax provides an important source of funding for projects that can support the city’s pandemic recovery and maintain or create jobs.
+- Sales tax provides an important source of funding for projects that can support the city’s economic recovery and maintain or create jobs.

 - San Francisco has new and emerging transportation priorities that are being developed by our countywide plan update, the San Francisco Transportation Plan 2050.